Live Webinars with CERPs!

-Toward greater understanding of sensory-perceptual-motor learning in the acquisition of infant breastfeeding skills, this intensive presentation integrates precepts from the fields of breastfeeding science and kinesiology - the study of human movement, motor learning, and motor control.
-Utilizing these integrated precepts, clinical interventions are discussed in regard to observable skill decay for infant breastfeeding skills that often follows the use of an artificial nipple.
+Toward greater understanding of sensory-perceptual-motor learning in the acquisition of infant breastfeeding skills, this intensive presentation integrates precepts from the fields of breastfeeding science and the cognitive sciences, with emphasis on kinesiology - the study of human movement, motor learning, and motor control.
+Utilizing these integrated precepts, prioritized clinical interventions are discussed in regard to observable skill decay for infant breastfeeding skills that often follows the use of an artificial nipple.
 Research opportunities are also discussed in regard to motor skill acquisition for infant breastfeeding skills.

 Speaker bio: Debra Swank, RN BSN IBCLC is a registered nurse and International Board Certified Lactation Consultant (IBCLC) who specializes in maternal-child health care specific to breastfeeding and human lactation.
 Ms. Swank began her RN career in 1984 serving infants, children, and young adults with genetic and other chronic health problems.
-An IBCLC since 1998, Ms. Swank has provided lactation care in inpatient and outpatient settings in both rural and urban areas, serving well over 15,000 nursing families from many walks of life.
-Her current professional focus is the integration of the cognitive sciences toward greater understanding of learning and the primitive reflexes, with emphasis on skill acquisition, skill decay, and relearning infant breastfeeding skills.
+An IBCLC since 1998, she has provided lactation care in inpatient and outpatient settings in both rural and urban areas, serving well over 15,000 nursing families from many walks of life.
+Ms. Swank’s current professional focus is the integration of the cognitive sciences toward greater understanding of learning within the context of the primitive survival reflexes, with emphasis on skill acquisition (motor learning toward motor control), skill decay or motor forgetting, and relearning infant breastfeeding skills.

 Conflict of interest statement: The speaker declares no current or potential conflicts of interest.

-$29.00 for those in Tier 2 Countries (during registration, please use the discount code Tier2Country for this pricing): Albania, Algeria, American Samoa, Anguilla, Antigua and Barbuda, Argentina, Armenia, Azerbaijan, Bahamas, Barbados, Belarus, Belize, Bhutan, Bolivia, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Chile, China, Colombia, Cook Islands, Costa Rica, Croatia, Curacao, Dominica, Dominican Republic, Ecuador, Egypt, El Salvador, Fiji, Gabon, Georgia, Grenada, Guatemala, Guyana, Indonesia, Iraq, Jamaica, Jordan, Kosovo, Lebanon, Libya, Macedonia, Maldives, Mauritius, Mexico, Mongolia, Montenegro, Montserrat, Morocco, Namibia, Northern Mariana Islands, Palau, Panama, Paraguay, Peru, Philippines, Romania, Russian Federation, Serbia, South Africa, Sri Lanka, St. Lucia, St. Martin, St. Vincent and the Grenadines, Suriname, Swaziland, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, Uruguay, Venezuela
+$29.00 Tier 2 Countries (during the payment portion of registration, please enter the discount code Tier2Country for this pricing) Albania, Algeria, American Samoa, Anguilla, Antigua and Barbuda, Argentina, Armenia, Azerbaijan, Bahamas, Barbados, Belarus, Belize, Bhutan, Bolivia, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Chile, China, Colombia, Cook Islands, Costa Rica, Croatia, Curacao, Dominica, Dominican Republic, Ecuador, Egypt, El Salvador, Fiji, Gabon, Georgia, Grenada, Guatemala, Guyana, Indonesia, Iraq, Jamaica, Jordan, Kosovo, Lebanon, Libya, Macedonia, Maldives, Mauritius, Mexico, Mongolia, Montenegro, Montserrat, Morocco, Namibia, Northern Mariana Islands, Palau, Panama, Paraguay, Peru, Philippines, Romania, Russian Federation, Serbia, South Africa, Sri Lanka, St. Lucia, St. Martin, St. Vincent and the Grenadines, Suriname, Swaziland, Thailand, Tunisia, Turkey, Turkmenistan, Ukraine, Uruguay, Venezuela

-$8.00 for those in Tier 3 Countries (during registration, please use the discount code Tier3Country for this pricing): Afghanistan, Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Cote D’Ivoire, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Federated States of Micronesia, Gambia, Ghana, Guinea, Guinea-Bissau, Haiti, Honduras, India, Kenya, Kiribati, Kyrgyzstan, Laos, Lesotho, Liberia, Madagascar, Malawi, Mali, Marshall Islands, Mauritania, Moldova, Mozambique, Myanmar (Burma), Nepal, Nicaragua, Niger, Nigeria, North Korea, Pakistan, Papua New Guinea, Republic of the Congo, Rwanda, Samoa, Senegal, Sierra Leone, Solomon Islands, Somalia, South Sudan, Sudan, Syria, Tajikistan, Timor-Leste, Togo, Tonga, Tuvalu, Uganda, United Republic of Tanzania, Uzbekistan, Vanuatu, Viet Nam, Western Sahara, Yemen, Zambia, Zimbabwe
+$8.00 Tier 3 Countries (during the payment portion of registration, please enter the discount code Tier3Country for this pricing) Afghanistan, Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Cote D’Ivoire, Democratic Republic of the Congo, Djibouti, Eritrea, Ethiopia, Federated States of Micronesia, Gambia, Ghana, Guinea, Guinea-Bissau, Haiti, Honduras, India, Kenya, Kiribati, Kyrgyzstan, Laos, Lesotho, Liberia, Madagascar, Malawi, Mali, Marshall Islands, Mauritania, Moldova, Mozambique, Myanmar (Burma), Nepal, Nicaragua, Niger, Nigeria, North Korea, Pakistan, Papua New Guinea, Republic of the Congo, Rwanda, Samoa, Senegal, Sierra Leone, Solomon Islands, Somalia, South Sudan, Sudan, Syria, Tajikistan, Timor-Leste, Togo, Tonga, Tuvalu, Uganda, United Republic of Tanzania, Uzbekistan, Vanuatu, Viet Nam, Western Sahara, Yemen, Zambia, Zimbabwe

 Group rates are available.
 Please contact us for more information!

-Recording: The webinars will be recorded.
+Recording The webinars will be recorded.
 As a professional courtesy, the recorded webinar will be sent to all paid registrants following a live webinar.
-Registrants may also choose to register for the on-demand webinar only.

 To register for a live event, please click below: